usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 .. note::
-   MCPTT was created specifically for LTE, and the main component that ties MCPTT to LTE is the use of PPPP, which is provided to lower layers of LTE when sending messages for physical resource selection, but the current implementation of the off-network model does not make use of this feature since there is currently no support for it in the current ns-3 implementation of ProSe.
+   MCPTT was created specifically for LTE, and the main component that ties off-network MCPTT to LTE is the use of PPPP, which is provided to lower layers of LTE  when sending messages for physical resource selection, but the current implementation of the off-network model does not make use of this feature since there is currently no support for it in the current ns-3 implementation of ProSe.
 This means that the current MCPTT model is capable of being used over more technologies than just LTE since it is just an application in |ns3|.